 Yet helmet use can reduce the risk of brain injury by 88 percent.
 Wearing a properly fitted, secured bicycle helmet while riding can help protect you from serious injuries in the event of a crash.

-Laws That Apply to Bicyclists on Long Island
+What Laws Apply to Bicyclists on Long Island?

 Bicyclists on Long Island must obey all traffic laws, including stop signs, red lights and yield signs.
 They should also ride with traffic, not against, and use the appropriate hand signals when turning.